+'''

 rootcrs.sh -deconfig -force -lastnode

+'''

-The $\ensuremath{\mbox{-lastnode}}$ flag completes deconfiguration of the cluster, including the OCR and voting files.
+The -lastnode flag completes deconfiguration of the cluster, including the OCR and voting files.

-Run the rootcrs.sh -deconfig -force -lastnode command on a Hub Node.
+Run the rooters.sh -deconfig -force -lastnode command on a Hub Node.
 Deconfigure all Leaf Nodes before you run the command with the -lastnode flag.